Electric car salary sacrifice scheme

 Salary sacrifice is designed to help employees access significant savings (currently 30-60% on electric cars).
 The cost of the subscription is taken from an employee’s gross salary which dramatically reduces their tax liability and creating the saving.

-- Sarah, a marketing manager on £45k could subscribe to a Fiat 500e costing £449pm, but through salary sacrifice, it would only cost her £325pm – a 31% saving.
+- Sarah, a marketing executive on £45k could subscribe to a Fiat 500e costing £449pm, but through salary sacrifice, it would only cost her £315pm – a 30% saving.

 What admin is involved?